siegeon/magic.lambda.scheduler/README.md

 A background thread will be used for executing scheduled tasks, and only _one_ background thread - Which implies that no tasks will ever be executing in parallel, to avoid thread starvation, due to logical errors in your schedules.
+When an interval task has finished executed, the next due date for the task's execution will be calculated using its interval pattern - Implying that if you use a 5 second pattern, the schedule for its next execution, will be calculated from when the task _finished_ executing, which might not necessarily imply that your tasks are executed exactly every 5 seconds, depending upon how much CPU time your task requires to execute.

 ## Deleting a task